misahub2023/Capsule-Vision-2024-Challenge/README.md

 - **Result analysis by the organizing team:** October 26, 2024 - November 24, 2024
 - **Announcement of results for all teams:** November 25, 2024
 ## Dataset
-The training and validation dataset has been developed using three publicly available (SEE-AI project dataset, KID, and Kvasir-Capsule dataset) and one private dataset (AIIMS) VCE datasets.
-The training and validation dataset consist of 37,607 and 16,132 VCE frames respectively mapped to 10 class labels namely angioectasia, bleeding, erosion, erythema, foreign body, lymphangiectasia, polyp, ulcer, worms, and normal.
+The training and validation dataset were developed using three publicly available (SEE-AI project dataset, KID, and Kvasir-Capsule dataset) and one private dataset (AIIMS) VCE datasets.
+The training and validation dataset consisted of 37,607 and 16,132 VCE frames respectively mapped to 10 class labels namely angioectasia, bleeding, erosion, erythema, foreign body, lymphangiectasia, polyp, ulcer, worms, and normal.
 | Type of Data | Source Dataset | Angioectasia | Bleeding | Erosion | Erythema | Foreign Body | Lymphangiectasia | Normal | Polyp | Ulcer | Worms |
 |--------------|----------------|--------------|----------|---------|----------|---------------|------------------|--------|-------|-------|-------|